Our Professional Advisors help assessors find the best equipment and modification solutions for their clients.

-When an assessor applies for a solution for a client, they can request advice from our Professional Advisors to find the best outcome that will benefit the client but also meet Ministry of Health funding criteria.
+When an assessor applies for a solution for a client, they can request advice from our Professional Advisors to find the best outcome that will benefit the client but also meet Whaikaha – Ministry of Disabled People (formerly Ministry of Health) funding criteria.

 Elise McGillivray – EMS Advisor

 Elise joined the advisory team at Enable New Zealand after working as an occupational therapist in rehabilitation, and also doing some community ACC work.

 This is what her role is like, in her own words.

 My job as a Professional Advisor is to work with assessors and assist them with the most appropriate advice around equipment and housing modifications for people that have disabilities.

 I’ve really enjoyed the shift into this role because while I don’t work directly with clients anymore, I get to help assessors do their best work instead.

 Often as an assessor you’re working by yourself in a community and you've got your own cases, and you can be isolated from other professionals.